 Under his leadership, the international division expanded by more than 20 countries and grew by more than 4,500 stores outside the U.S. If those stores were a separate, independent company, they would comprise the fourth largest pizza brand in the world.
 The division accounts for more than half of the company’s global retail sales – more than $6.3 billion in fiscal 2017.

-Allison has held the reigns as CEO of Domino’s since July 2018.
+Allison has held the reins as CEO of Domino’s since July 2018.
 Through its predominantly-franchised system, nearly 325,000 people work for the brand in stores, supply chain centers and offices around the world.
 Today, Domino’s operates more than 15,000 restaurants in 85 countries.